frontendphil/talk-proposals/Things might be simpler than they seem.md

 We will go on by introducing the `useReducer` hook that will be used for the core.
 This hook already gives us most of what we need; a `state` and a `dispatch` method.
 Now we only need to make these parts accessible in our application.
-For that we can `useContext`.
+For that, we can `useContext`.
 We're essentially done but I will also show how a `connect` higher-order component, and `reduceReducers` method can be built in just a couple of lines of code.

 ### 4. Taking this even further

-Since we now understand the core of our implementation and have based it purely on standard React functionality we can built even nicer things on top.
+Since we now understand the core of our implementation and have based it purely on standard React functionality we can build even nicer things on top.
 I'll show how we can use composition to build some custom hooks for our state.
 Given that a TODO app is the standard demo application I will build a `useTodos` hook that features `todos` (the state) and `addTodo` and `removeTodo` handlers that internally connect to the state.
-This is an example how knowledge of the core can be used for information hiding.
+This is an example of how knowledge of the core can be used for information hiding.
-As the last food for thought I will challenge the idea that an application should only have **one** store.
+As the last food for thought, I will challenge the idea that an application should only have **one** store.
-With our approach we can encapsulate data from each other and only use certain stores when they are really needed.
+With our approach, we can encapsulate data from each other and only use certain stores when they are really needed.